guyroutledge/atozcss/_posts/2014-07-01-media-queries.md

 }
 {% endhighlight %}

-Because of how CSS style cascade, we don't need to specify `float:left` again.
-For more info on `float` check out Episode 6.
+Because of how CSS styles cascade, we don't need to specify `float:left` again.

 This approach of starting with the small screen and adding styles to make a more complex layout is known as Mobile First, as coined in [the